mattvenn/zero-to-asic-www/content/post/year_update_2024.md

 images: ["year_update_2024.png"]
 featured_image: "year_update_2024.png"
 image_pos: 0% +10%
+custom_summary: |
+    Wow what a year!
+In this post I’m going to look back over 2024 and share some of my highlights and the goals I met and those that I failed.
+Then I’ll share my ambitions and predictions for 2025.

+    With all the open source tapeouts, events, workshops and news, there’s a ton to cover - so let’s jump in!

+    I aimed for 2000 new people to get started with open source silicon via my courses and tiny tapeout.
 ---

 Wow what a year!
 In this post I’m going to look back over 2024 and share some of my highlights and the goals I met and those that I failed.
 Then I’ll share my ambitions and predictions for 2025.